Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Abstract

 \section{Abstract}

-To detect the deployment of large language models for malicious use cases (e.g., fake content creation or academic plagiarism), several approaches have recently been proposed for identifying AI-generated text via watermarks or statistical irregularities.
-How robust are these detection algorithms to \emph{paraphrases} of AI-generated text?
-To stress test these detectors, we first train an 11B parameter paraphrase generation model (\model) that can paraphrase \emph{paragraphs}, optionally leveraging surrounding text (e.g., user-written prompts) as context. \model\ also uses scalar knobs to control the amount of lexical diversity and reordering in the paraphrases.
-Paraphrasing text generated by three large language models (including GPT3.5-davinci-003) with \model\ successfully evades several detectors, including watermarking, GPTZero, DetectGPT, and OpenAI's text classifier.
-For example, \model\ drops the detection accuracy of DetectGPT from 70.3\% to 4.6\% (at a constant false positive rate of 1\%), without appreciably modifying the input semantics.
+The rise in malicious usage of large language models, such as fake content creation and academic plagiarism, has motivated the development of approaches that identify AI-generated text, including those based on watermarking or outlier detection.
+However, the robustness of these detection algorithms to \emph{paraphrases} of AI-generated text remains unclear.
+To stress test these detectors, we build a 11B parameter paraphrase generation model (\model) that can paraphrase paragraphs, condition on surrounding context, and control lexical diversity and content reordering.
+Using \model\ to paraphrase text generated by three large language models (including GPT3.5-davinci-003) successfully evades several detectors, including watermarking, GPTZero, DetectGPT, and OpenAI's text classifier.
+For example, \model\ drops detection accuracy of DetectGPT from 70.3\% to 4.6\% (at a constant false positive rate of 1\%), without appreciably modifying the input semantics.

 To increase the robustness of AI-generated text detection to paraphrase attacks, we introduce a simple defense that relies on \emph{retrieving} semantically-similar generations and must be maintained by a language model API provider.
 Given a candidate text, our algorithm searches a database of sequences previously generated by the API, looking for sequences that match the candidate text within a certain threshold.
-We empirically verify our defense using a database of 15M generations from a fine-tuned T5-XXL model and find that it can detect 80\% to 97\% of paraphrased generations across different settings, while only classifying 1\% of human-written sequences as AI-generated.\footnote{Code, data and pretrained paraphrasers will be added to \url{https://github.com/martiansideofthemoon/ai-detection-paraphrases}. \\ *Work partly done as a student researcher in Google Research. \\ $\dagger$ Equal advising.}
+We empirically verify our defense using a database of 15M generations from a fine-tuned T5-XXL model and find that it can detect 80\% to 97\% of paraphrased generations across different settings while only classifying 1\% of human-written sequences as AI-generated.
+We open-source our models, code and data.\footnote{\url{https://github.com/martiansideofthemoon/ai-detection-paraphrases}}